TheRetroChannel/C64-Longboard-RF-replacement/README.md

 # Install
 Insert the RF replacement board into the mainbaord holes for the RF modulator - it should fit without forcing it.
 If it does not, check the pin headers on the RF replacement to make sure they are straight, and check the RF modulator holes on the C64 to make sure they are completely free from solder.

-Do a test fit with the C64 case to confirm the s-video and 3.5mm audio/reset button are at the correct height and as close to the back of the C64 case as possible - I like to use a bit of blu-tac to hold the RF modulator in place once it's lined up correctly with the case holes, you may need to install the board at a slight angle.
-Carefully remove the mainboard without bumping the RF modulator out of alignment, then solder the outer mounting posts.
+Do a test fit with the C64 case to confirm the s-video and 3.5mm audio/reset button are at the correct height and as close to the back of the C64 case as possible - I like to use a bit of blu-tac to hold the RF modulator in place once it's lined up correctly with the case holes - you may need to install the board at a slight angle.
+Then carefully remove the mainboard without bumping the RF modulator out of alignment, and solder the outer mounting posts.
 At this point the RF modulator shouldn't move and you can remove the blu-tac.
 Do another test fit to make sure the ports still line up correctly with the case and if so, go ahead and solder the remaining signal posts (2 rows of 4 pins).
 Connect the optional EXROM and RESET for the HARD RESET circuit, and/or the RIGHT audio input if you plan to use these features.

 # Pre-emptive FAQ
 Q: Are you going to be selling these?